Disclosure: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases. We only recommend products we trust.

 - 2 tablespoons fresh lemon juice

-- 1 tablespoon lime juice (optional, for brightness)
+- 1 tablespoon lime juice (optional)

-- 3 cloves garlic, minced
+- 3 cloves garlic, finely minced

 - 1 teaspoon Italian seasoning